Bears-R-Us/arkouda-contrib/arkouda_proxy_server/README.md

 # Handling Arkouda Requests

-The arkouda\_proxy\_server processes the incoming protobuf ArkoudaRequest message, translates the messagee into an ArkoudaMessage and sends it to the arkouda\_server via the Rust zmq client.
+The arkouda\_proxy\_server processes the incoming protobuf ArkoudaRequest message, translates the message into an ArkoudaMessage and sends it to the arkouda\_server via the Rust zmq client.
 Once the incoming request has been received and processed by arkouda\_server, the arkouda\_proxy\_server parses the return message, creates a corresponding protobuf ArkoudaReply and returns it to the arkouda\_proxy\_client GrpcChannel.

 Example arkouda\_proxy_\server startup and logging: